 Heading north out of the harbour village, we came across the old schoolhouse where to the delight of our friendly group, which comprised Swizz, Italian and Irish holidaymakers, we discovered a young Oystercatcher hiding in a corner, obviously disturbed by us as he was learning how to fly.

-The islands take their name from the Gaelic Inis Gé, meaning Goose Islands, so it’s hardly surprising that the islands are the home of some very interesting geese, including the Barnacle Geese from faraway Greenland that spend their winters on Inishkea and nearby Duvillaun Island.
+Some people believe that the islands take their name from the Gaelic Inis Gé, meaning Goose Islands, so it’s hardly surprising that the islands are the home of some very interesting geese, including the Barnacle Geese from far away Greenland that spend their winters on Inishkea and nearby Duvillaun Island.

 Flora and fauna

 From the minute you set foot on Inishkea you will be constantly reminded of that fact that the island’s rulers are birds and no longer humans.

 Oystercatchers fly and swoop excitedly overhead, quite obviously fascinated by the human visitors to their remote home.
 As you move around the island you will see Gannets, eye-catching Terns, and many other species.